Form¶

 - Show title in form

-and will provide the form title within the form dialogue if selected.- Start modal dialog for form
+This setting is related to Title of the form and will provide the form title within the form dialog if selected.

 If selected, the form will be opened in a modal by clicking a button.
 Not selecting this option allows you to natively integrate the form within your website’s body.

-No matter what you select here, the form is always loaded completely if your user browses the page containing the form.
+No matter what you select here, the form is always loaded completely if your user browses the page which contains the form.
+This option is set by default.

-- Don’t load CSS for the form You need to generate your own CSS for the form.
+- Don’t load CSS for the form.
+You need to generate your own CSS for the form.

-By default Zammad’s form comes with basic CSS.
+By default, Zammad’s form comes with basic CSS.
 This may not fit your website’s design or even interfere with it.
+Selecting this option allows you to freely design the form without having to overwrite existing directives.

 - Add attachment option to upload